HUM 266 : Popular Culture: Travel Literature

 Course learning outcomes

-4. Analyze relationships between travel texts and other media of popular culture (such as advertising, music, comics, art, television) to explain how this genre expresses cultural contexts (values and beliefs, historical background, social and political realities).
+2. Analyze relationships between travel literature and other media of popular culture to explain how this genre expresses values and beliefs, themes, or social and political issues.

 General education/Related instruction lists